-We have to emphasize that it is easy to combine the quantum dual-path scheme with other techniques, such as JPAs, microwave squeezing-state, and single-photon detector.
-Even with JPAs, the single-path noise temperature is around four times higher than that limited by the SQL~\cite{Bartram:2021ysp}.
-However, with the dual-path measurement setup, the noise due to the SQL in single-path could be avoid.
-With squeezing-state, a fractional breaching of SQL has been achieved~\cite{Backes2021}, while for cross-power at least an order of magnitude difference between correlated and uncorrelated noise level is typically expected~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020}.
-In addition, both JPA and squeezing-state techniques have rather small working bandwidths compared that of cryogenics HEMT.
-It is also expected the effective noise temperature can be further lowered that by using JPA or TWPA as pre-amplifiers to protect the axion haloscope detector and beam splitter from thermal noise leaked from high temperature stage, e.g. HEMT at $4\,$K ~\cite{Eichler2015}.
-It is proposed to detect axion by microwave single-photon detector~\cite{Pankratov2022}.
-We have to emphasize it is also easy to combine the dual-path measurement setup with single-photon detector and it is expected a SNR of axion detection reach a limit from the temperature of axion haloscope cavity itself.
-We think the best way would be combine our dual-path scheme with broad-band, high-efficiency single-photon detectors to apply in axion search in future.
+We must emphasize that it is easy to combine the quantum dual-path scheme with other techniques, such as JPAs, microwave squeezing-state, and single-photon detectors.
+Even with JPAs, the single-path noise temperature is approximately four times higher than that limited by the SQL~\cite{Bartram:2021ysp}.
+However, with the dual-path measurement setup, noise due to the SQL in a single path could be avoided.
+With the squeezing state, a fractional breaching of SQL has been achieved~\cite{Backes2021}, while for cross-power, at least an order of magnitude difference between correlated and uncorrelated noise levels is typically expected~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020}.
+In addition, both JPA and squeezing-state techniques have rather small working bandwidths compared to that of cryogenics HEMT.
+It is also expected that the effective noise temperature can be further lowered by using JPA or TWPA as preamplifiers to protect the axion haloscope detector and beam splitter from thermal noise leaked from the high temperature stage, e.g., HEMT at $4\,$K ~\cite{Eichler2015}.
+It was proposed to detect the axion by a microwave single-photon detector~\cite{Pankratov2022}.
+We emphasize that it is also easy to combine the dual-path measurement setup with a single-photon detector, and it is expected that the SNR of axion detection reaches a limit from the temperature of the axion haloscope cavity itself.
+We think the best way would be to combine a dual-path scheme with broad-band, high-efficiency single-photon detectors for application in axion search in the future.